 Town staff have identified every sidewalk gap along thoroughfares and collector streets and use data such as crashes, availability of alternate pedestrian routes, connections to activity centers, and proximity to schools and transit routes to prioritize sidewalks for construction.

 To request a new sidewalk in an area where a sidewalk does not currently exist, please complete the Request for New Sidewalk form.

-For more information about sidewalks in Apex, contact Jenna Shouse, Long Range Planner II, at email@example.com or 919-372-7509.
+For more information about sidewalks in Apex, contact Jenna Shouse, Senior Long Range Planner, at firstname.lastname@example.org 919-372-7509.